Core Implementation Team

 Stephen Burr is an Enterprise Architect for the University of Kentucky (UK) focusing on big data, in-memory analytics, data visualization, and information dashboards.
 With over seventeen years of Information Technology experience, Stephen has held roles in enterprise architecture, analytics, business intelligence, leadership, management, and customer service.
 Stephen is expected to receive his MBA from UK in Spring 2014.
 He is also an active volunteer in the Lexington, KY community, serving on the UK Federal Credit Union Board of Directors and as an alumni advisor for the Kappa Chapter of Phi Kappa Tau Fraternity.
 Stephen is a devoted husband and father, UK sports fan and just earned his 1st Degree Black Belt in Taekwondo.
 He is excited to support the implementation of the new values based financial model, a transformational change for the University, through the creation of dashboards, financial statements, and data model automation.

-Kristen Cheser is the Provost Budget Director at the University of Kentucky.
+Kristen Cheser is the Assistant Provost for Finance and Operations at the University of Kentucky.
 She began her career at UK 17 years ago after graduating from Morehead State University with a Bachelor’s degree in Accounting and Business Administration.
 During Kristen’s time at the University, over 11 years were spent working as the Director of Fiscal Operations in the University Budget Office, leading the financial operations for both the EVPFA and President’s areas.
 Before that time, she worked in the Lexington Campus Budget Office, which we all know now as the Provost Budget Office.
 Kristen is responsible for the development and implementation of the Provost area operating budget, policy development and financial analysis and forecasting.
 She believes the Values-Based Financial model will change the way we do business at UK, in a completely transparent and innovative way.

 Administrative Staff Officer for Fiscal Affairs